How to Create Private Bedroom Space in a Small Loft or Studio

-Some studios, especially those in older home conversions, have small alcove spaces that might not seem large enough to be used as a bedroom, but you'd be surprised what you can do with some creative thinking.
-A queen size mattress is approximately 60" x 80" (or 5' x 6'8") which is not a big space at all.
-Alcove bedrooms date back hundreds of years as they are practical and warmer than an open bedroom.
-Lay the mattress directly on the floor, or build a platform with storage below to utilize every available inch of space.
-Wall shelves and lighting can be added as well to completely trick out this tiny bedroom space.
+Some studios, especially those in older home conversions, have small alcoves that might not seem spacious enough to use as a bedroom, but you'd be surprised what you can do … with a little imagination.
+A queen size mattress measures only 60" x 80" -- that is, 5' x 6'8".
+Find a carpenter to build a bed platform, with storage below to utilize every available inch of the alcove.
+(Make sure your new layout allows you to open drawers and get in and out of bed easily.)
+Install wall shelves and lighting to completely outfit this tiny bedroom.
 For the final touch, add drapery panels or screens to provide privacy.

-Why not use the furniture itself to carve out a semi-private space in a room?
-A free standing bed with a can be positioned back-to-back to a sofa to create a room-within-a-room bedroom that has a little bit of privacy.
-Clothing, bedding and other household items can be stored under the bed in rolling storage bins that will alleviate the clutter and need for additional bureaus in the room.
+Why not use the furniture itself to define a semi-private spot in a studio?
+Position a free standing bed with an attached headboard back-to-back to your sofa.
+Voila!
+You’ve just created a room-within-a-room bedroom that has a little bit of privacy.
+Store your clothes, bedding, and other household items under the bed in wheeled bins that will alleviate clutter and the need for additional bureaus in the room.
 The key for this type of bedroom is simplicity.
-Side tables with drawers will provide additional storage space as well as flat space for lamps and alarm clock.
+Side tables with drawers will provide additional storage as well as flat surfaces for lamps, cell phones and chargers, and even an alarm clock.

-Finally, a great way to carve out a private bedroom space is to use a four-poster bed with curtains.
-This is the true "room-within-a-room" concept that has been around for a long time.
-In the old days, four-posters with curtains were used for warmth, but they also provide a great sense of privacy within a larger space.
-This is a great idea for open loft spaces with tall ceilings.
+Finally, a great way to carve out a private bedroom niche for yourself is to use a four-poster bed hung with drapes.
+This is another example of the clever "room-within-a-room" concept, and it has been around for quite a long time.
+In centuries past, four-posters complete with curtains were used for warmth, but their on-trend modern counterparts also serve to provide a nice sense of privacy within a larger space.
+This is a fantastic idea for open lofts with tall ceilings.

-With a little bit of creativity, it is possible to create a private bedroom space within an open floor plan studio or loft.
-Plus, your design style options are nearly endless.
-Modern shoji screens or feminine drapery can all be incorporated into your plans for a personalized and functional design that makes the most of the available floor space.
+With a little bit of ingenuity, it is possible to create a private bedroom space within an open studio or loft.
+Plus, your decorating options are nearly endless.
+Intriguing style ideas such as modern shoji screens or feminine drapery can be incorporated into your plans for a personalized and functional design that makes the most of the available floor plan.